AIgineerAB/Fullstack_data_course/_exercises/exercise2_streamlit_dashboard.md

-# Exercise 1 - Streamlit dashboard
+# Exercise 2 - Streamlit dashboard

-In this exercise sheet, you will get repetition of data processing using pandas and graphing.
+In this exercise sheet, you will work with streamlit for creating frontend dashboard.

 > [!NOTE]
-> These exercises covers lecture 00.
+> These exercises covers lecture 03-06.

 ## 0. Supahcoolsoft employee executive dashboard